dictation-toolbox/Caster/docs/readthedocs/Customize_Caster/Creating_Hooks_and_Events.md

 ### Creating Hooks and Events

-​	Hooks are a new concept to Caster 1.0.0.
-The basic idea is that Caster itself defines "events", objects which contain immutable information about the stuff going on in the "guts" of Caster, and then those objects are fed to "hooks", user-defined listeners Called events which can do whatever they want with said information.
+Hooks are a new concept to Caster 1.x.x.
+The basic idea is that Caster itself defines "events."
+Event objects contain immutable information about the stuff going on in the "guts" of Caster.
+Those objects are fed to "hooks", user-defined listeners, which can do whatever they want with that event data.

 This should allow a decent amount of customization to happen without needing to make changes in the "guts" (Nexus, GrammarManager, CCRMerger, etc. of Caster.

 Loosely coupled code leads to less bugs and more productivity, and so the use of hooks rather than "guts" modifications is encouraged  whenever possible.

 All new hooks are set to `false` by default unless they're defined as defaults in  `settings.toml`  under `default_hooks`

-New event type can be added to  [Event types](https://github.com/dictation-toolbox/Caster/blob/master/castervoice/lib/merge/ccrmerging2/hooks/events/event_types.py)
+New event types can be added to  [Event types](https://github.com/dictation-toolbox/Caster/blob/master/castervoice/lib/merge/ccrmerging2/hooks/events/event_types.py)

-Example hooks
+Example hooks:

 - [printer_hook.py]([printer_hook.py](https://github.com/dictation-toolbox/Caster/blob/master/castervoice/lib/merge/ccrmerging2/hooks/examples/printer_hook.py)) utilizes [activation event](https://github.com/dictation-toolbox/Caster/blob/master/castervoice/lib/merge/ccrmerging2/hooks/events/activation_event.py)